-Figure 2: SP2 Infrastructure zoned land parcel with infrastructure category clearly marked.
+Figure 2: SP2 Infrastructure land parcel with infrastructure category clearly marked.

 It is not always necessary to specify a preferred land use category in an LEP map.
-However, if a preferred land use is to be specified, then broad infrastructure categories used in State Environmental Planning Policy (Infrastructure) should be used rather than specific types of infrastructure.
+However, if a preferred land use is to be specified, then broad infrastructure categories used in Chapter 2 of State Environmental Planning Policy (Transport and Infrastructure) 2021 should be used rather than specific types of infrastructure.
 For example, 'educational establishment' should be used rather than 'primary school' (PN 10-001).